adhioutlined/adhioutlined.github.io/_posts/2016-12-19-libvirtError-CPU-specification-not-supported-by-hypervisor.md

 serie: openstack
 ---

 If you're in staging or testing phase of openstack development, it's possible for you using an Virtual Machine as Compute Node / Hypervisor.
-That's mean we will running an VM over an VM.
+That's mean you will create and running an VM over an VM.

 Typically we only define ```virt_type = qemu``` inside of ```[libvirt]``` section of ```nova.conf``` file.
 Because we use a VM as a Hypervisor, it is possible to raise an error like this :